Ford Mustang: The Legend Lives

-Ford Mustang: The Legend Lives is a racing video game developed by Eutechnyx and published by 2K Games and Take-Two Interactive for the PlayStation 2 (PS2) and Xbox.
+Ford Mustang: The Legend Lives is a 2005 racing video game developed by Eutechnyx and published by 2K and Global Star Software for the PlayStation 2 (PS2) and Xbox.
 It is part of the Ford Racing series, following Ford Racing 3.
 This is the first Ford Racing game to not be released on PC.

 Gameplay

 The game features 40 playable Ford Mustang vehicles, including production, concept, and racing models, ranging from 1964 to 2005.
 The game includes 22 race tracks set across seven U.S. cities, including Chicago, Miami, New York City, and San Francisco.

 The game has three single-player modes: Career, Arcade, and Challenge.
 In Career mode, the player creates a custom Ford Mustang with which to race against others.
 For winning races, the player receives money that can be used to upgrade parts of the vehicle.
 Arcade mode features various races, most of which are time challenges.
 In Challenge mode, the player competes against other drivers in various racing events, which include time challenges, and driving through gates without crashing while rival drivers attempt to disrupt the player's goal.
 The game also features several two-player modes.